POEM: Reining In Global Warning

 Wont of reign

-Extinction Is ForeverYet another poem the way we treat our beloved .
-As global warning wrings out more lost species, extinct forever in the wake of our mindless and heartless , Only when the last tree has been felled, the last river poisoned and the last fish caught, man will know, that he cannot eat money.
-Cree Indian Prophecy quoteI am reminded wince again of the Cree Indian prophecy: “Only when the last tree has been felled, the last river poisoned and the last fish caught, man will know, that he cannot eat .”
-Can you help but ask weather when we put our where our mouth is if it will be too late.
-If mama ain't happy, nobody's happy.
-If mankind can't let go of the crappy he's doing, mama will get unrule he Let us not temp our mother.
+Extinction Is ForeverYet another poem mourning the way we treat our beloved Mother Earth.
+As global warning wrings out more lost species, extinct forever in the wake of our mindless consumption and heartless capitalism, Only when the last tree has been felled, the last river poisoned and the last fish caught, man will know, that he cannot eat money.
+Cree Indian Prophecy quoteI am reminded wince again of the Cree Indian prophecy: “Only when the last tree has been felled, the last river poisoned and the last fish caught, man will know, that he cannot eat money.”
+Can you help but ask weather when we put our money where our mouth is if it will be too late.
+If mama ain’t happy, nobody’s happy.
+If mankind can’t let go of the crappy job he’s doing, mama will get unrule he Let us not temp our mother.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , .
 Bookmark the permalink.